John Buck Wilkin: Recording career

-As a teenager, Wilkin played rock and roll at roller rinks with the band The Majestics.
+As a teenager, Wilkin played rock and roll at roller rinks with the band the Majestics.
 He was inspired during a physics class in high school to write the song "GTO".
-During the process, Wilkin contacted Pontiac for recommendations regarding the lyrics: Promotion and advertising worker Jim Wangers would later state that he saw the song as a "2-minute and 20-second commercial for Pontiac".
-Marijohn Wilkin liked the composition, and through her connections in the industry she arranged a recording session with Nashville musicians which took place at the Monument Records studio.
+During the process, Wilkin contacted Pontiac for recommendations regarding the lyrics: Promotion and advertising worker Jim Wangers later stated that he saw the song as a "2-minute and 20-second commercial for Pontiac".
+Marijohn Wilkin liked the composition, and through her connections in the industry, she arranged a recording session with Nashville musicians, which took place at the Monument Records studio.
 To profit from the success of surf music, Wilkin sang under the pseudonym of Ronny Dayton in the band Ronny & the Daytonas under the management of Justis.

 In the summer of 1964, the group released "GTO".
 The song became the first hit record for Buckhorn Music.
 It reached number 4 on the Billboard Hot 100, while it reached number 5 on the Cashbox Singles Chart.
 With the success of the song, Wilkin went on a tour of the East Coast lip-syncing, and he then went on a USO tour to Asia.
 Still a high school student at the time, he was exhausted by the demanding routine.
 While Wilkin made the recordings with his band, the Memphis, Tennessee, group The Hombres presented themselves on tour as Ronny & the Daytonas.
 The band's next top 40 hit on the Billboard Hot 100 appeared in January 1966 with "Sandy", at number 2.
 Wilkin also recorded with Buzz Cason as "Buzz and Bucky", with "The Statues", "The American Eagles" and with "Garry Miles".
 Wilkin appeared on Billboard's Bubbling Under Hot 100 with "Tiger-A-Go-Go", "Somebody to Love Me" and "I'll Think of the Summer" between 1965 and 1966.
 Ronny & the Daytonas did not have a fixed lineup, as the band consisted of Wilkin's friends depending on their availability.